ywpkwon/yank-path.nvim/README.md

 This plugin was inspired by great ideas from the following projects:

 - **[neo-tree.nvim](https://github.com/nvim-neo-tree/neo-tree.nvim)**
-  The `Y` yank-path popup in Neo-tree motivated this plugin’s core behavior.
+  The `Y` yank-path popup in Neo-tree motivated this plugin's core behavior.

 - **[oil.nvim](https://github.com/stevearc/oil.nvim)**
   A fantastic filesystem UI for Neovim.